Portrait of Betty Lewis, c. 1755-1757

 Oil on canvas

-Image courtesy of George Washington's
+Image courtesy of the Mount Vernon

 When Betty was 5 years old, the family moved to a 600-acre farm (now called Ferry Farm) across the Rappahannock River from Fredericksburg.
 Although in the colonial gentry class, the Washington family was not especially wealthy or prominent.
 After her father's death in 1743, life became difficult for Betty because of the family's financial situation.
 Betty inherited two slaves from her father: